Introduction to

 Is a “Neo-Pagan” up to something different from a “polytheist”?

-What do people working to reconstruct ancestral traditions have in common with people who are consciously creating new traditions?
+What do people working to reconstruct ancestral traditions have in common with those consciously creating new ones?

 selected